yvanrichard/nz-elections/README.md

 ## NZ government simulator

-A shiny app is in the /shiny folder to explore how election results affect the number of seats in the New Zealand government.
+A shiny app is in the /shiny/nz_gov_sim folder to explore how election results affect the number of seats in the New Zealand government.

 A version of it is [available online](https://dragonfly-science.shinyapps.io/nz_gov_sim)

+## Past results exploration

+Another shiny app is in the /shiny/past_results folder to explore in detail the past election results in New Zealand.

+A version of it is [available online](https://dragonfly-science.shinyapps.io/nz_past_elections)

 ## Dependencies